Who had the motive to frame an innocent man? Everyone did

 Southern Pacific Railroad

 Let’s start with the Southern Pacific Railroad.
-Geier, in his book, makes an excellent case for the railroad having had a strong incentive to pin this killing on Folkes.
+Max Geier, in his book The Color of Night, makes an excellent case for the railroad having had a strong incentive to pin this killing on Folkes.
 To the railroad, Folkes was a somewhat dangerous man – an intelligent, articulate, well connected black man who also happened to be a prominent member of a union that the railroad really wanted to break.
 Sending him up the river in the face of plenty of evidence of his innocence would send a powerful message to members of that union that it could not protect them.

 Oregon law enforcement agencies

 The various law-enforcement organizations charged with investigating this crime shared a strong incentive to pin it on Folkes rather than trying to indict Wilson for it.
 The reason was simple: to save face.
 There’s no ambiguity here: They all bungled it badly.
 First, they didn’t secure the crime scene; the train stopped at several stations, with people freely allowed on and off, before law enforcement people met up with it at Eugene to start the investigation.